-B0–B15 of Table38-25 (Common field for a UHR SU transmission and non-OFDMA transmission to multiple users) are U-SIG Overflow bits for a UHR SU transmission and non-OFDMA transmission to multiple users.
+B0–B15 of Table38-25 (Common field for a UHR SU transmission, DL SU Co-SR transmission, DL non-OFDMA MU-MIMO transmission, and DL non-OFDMA Co-BF transmission) are U-SIG Overflow bits for a UHR SU transmission, DL SU Co-SR transmission, DL non-OFDMA MU-MIMO transmission, and DL non-OFDMA Co-BF transmission.
 Both the U-SIG Overflow bits and Number Of Non-OFDMA Users subfields are duplicated in each content channel.

-For a UHR SU transmission using BCC, the LDPC Extra Symbol Segment field is set to 0 to indicate that an LDPC extra symbol segment is not present.
+For a UHR SU transmission using BCC or a DL SU Co-SR transmission using BCC, the LDPC Extra Symbol Segment field is set to 0 to indicate that an LDPC extra symbol segment is not present. (#1351)(#35) (#440) (#1638)

-38.3.15.9.5 Common field for Co-BF transmission
+For a DL non-OFDMA Co-BF transmission, the Common fields of the UHR-SIG sent from the shared AP and the sharing AP are the same. (#1955)

 Instructions to the editor: please insert the following paragraphs to Page 171, Line 51 in the subclause 38.3.15.9 (UHR-SIG) in D0.2 as shown below: